mulder-sean/docker/README.md

 Which is great but not aligned to my objective.

 ## Solution
-Since I could not find what I wanted I decided to make it.
+I could not find what I wanted I decided to make it.
 The idea is similar to https://realpython.com/learning-paths/python-gui-programming/
 1. From a list of available items
 1. Create a docker file and build it